 Combine the area’s picturesque beauty with the low cost of living and it is easy to see how people quickly fall in love with this region.
-The state of Tennessee does not collect income tax and Knoxville’s cost of living index is 15.8 percent lower than the U.S. average and the median home price is $148,000.
+The state of Tennessee does not collect income tax and Knoxville’s cost of living index is 11 percent lower than the U.S. average.
+The average home price, September 2015, was $183,962.

 It all adds up to a pretty good deal, considering Knoxville is a college town, home to the state’s flagship university, the University of Tennessee.
 UT’s campus offers East Tennessee everything you’d expect from the state’s flagship university including academic opportunities and top-tier intercollegiate athletics.
 Knoxville also offers the Knoxville Ice Bears, professional hockey at the Civic Coliseum, and the Tennessee Smokies Baseball Club, the Chicago Cubs ‘AA’ minor league affiliate just a short drive away.

 Outside of downtown, head either east or west and you’ll find more places and activities to explore along with your family.
 West Knox County offers the area’s finest shopping at West Town Mall and Turkey Creek.
 At Turkey Creek you will find everything from small boutiques to big-box stores.
-Head east and you might wind up at the Knoxville Zoo, offering you the chance to gaze at dozens of animal species ranging from red pandas to gorillas to cheetahs.
+Head east and you might wind up at Zoo Knoxville, offering you the chance to gaze at dozens of animal species ranging from red pandas to gorillas to cheetahs.

 If you ever need to leave, the intersection of two main interstates leave you plenty of open road to travel.
 Also, McGhee Tyson Airport (TYS) sits just 12 miles from downtown.
-McGhee Tyson has the runways to handle any aircraft and with seven major airlines serving 21 non-stop flights, you can get wherever you need to go and be back home in Knoxville in no time at all.
+McGhee Tyson has the runways to handle any aircraft and with six major airlines providing non-stop flights to 19 cities, you can get wherever you need to go and be back home in Knoxville in no time at all.